all-rit/ALL/client/Setup.md

         npm init @eslint/config

-- for the first menu hit the last option
+- After entering the setup we need to select the last option in
 - Second you should select the first
 - third you should select React
 - No